sbha/readdir_xl/README.md

 10 sample_2019-01-09.xlsx Sheet1     b           2       2       8      NA
 ```

-To get a better sense of everything in the data frame we can use `count()` to see the number of observations by file and sheet names:
+To get a better sense of everything in the data frame, we can use `count()` to see the number of observations by file and sheet names:

 ```
 > df_xl %>% count(file_name, sheet_name)
-# A tibble: 9 x 3
+# A tibble: 8 x 3
   file_name              sheet_name     n
   <chr>                  <chr>      <int>
-1 sample_2019-01-09.xlsx Sheet1        12
+1 sample_2019-01-09.xlsx Sheet1         6
-2 sample_2019-01-09.xlsx Sheet2        11
+2 sample_2019-01-09.xlsx Sheet2         7
-3 sample_2019-01-09.xlsx Sheet3         8
-4 sample_2019-01-15.xlsx Sheet1        12
+3 sample_2019-01-15.xlsx Sheet1         6
-5 sample_2019-01-15.xlsx Sheet2         8
+4 sample_2019-01-15.xlsx Sheet2         5
-6 sample_2019-01-15.xlsx Sheet3         7
+5 sample_2019-01-15.xlsx Sheet3         3
-7 sample_2019-02-02.xlsx Sheet1        17
+6 sample_2019-02-02.xlsx Sheet1         9
-8 sample_2019-02-02.xlsx Sheet2         8
+7 sample_2019-02-02.xlsx Sheet2         5
-9 sample_2019-02-02.xlsx Sheet3         5
+8 sample_2019-02-02.xlsx Sheet3         2
 ```

 In this example, not every file has the same sheets or columns.
 The files need not have exactly the same format; only `sample_2019-01-15.xlsx` has `Col 4`, and `sample_2019-01-09.xlsx` has only two sheets.

-The custom function defined above can be modified to handle additional specific needs depending on the data being import.
-For example, the column names can be reformated so that they are always in a consistent format.
+This custom function aggregates every file, but we can improve the output by modifying the function to handle the specific needs of the data.
+For our example, the column names can be reformated so that they are always in a consistent `R` friendly format.
 In the modified function below, everything is converted to lower case and spaces are replaced with a single underscore using the `rename_all()` and `str_replace_all()` functions:

 ```
 read_sheets <- function(dir_path, file){